coconutbee/AgeTransformer-VLM-based-Augmentation/README.md

 - Python 3.10+
 - CUDA-capable GPU (recommended) with matching PyTorch build
 - Conda or venv for isolated environments
-- Git LFS for large checkpoints (optional but recommended)

 Install PyTorch that matches your CUDA driver from [pytorch.org](https://pytorch.org/get-started/locally/) before installing the remaining packages.